elastic/detection-rules/CLI.md

   --kibana-url TEXT
   -kp, --kibana-password TEXT
   -kc, --kibana-cookie TEXT    Cookie from an authed session --cloud-id TEXT              ID of the cloud instance.
+Defaults the cloud
+                               provider to cloud-basic if this option is supplied
   -h, --help                   Show this message and exit.

 Commands: